grace-notes/website/contents/topics/life-of-christ.md

 family, that he may return to the property of his forefathers.”
 This passage tells us a couple of things.

-- That slavery was a welfare system of Israel.
+-- That slavery was a welfare system of Israel.
 That is, when people became impoverished, they could sell themselves to someone else as slaves.

-- But not all could be taken as slaves; a Jew could not accept another of his own countrymen as a slave but instead only in the de facto sense.
+-- But not all could be taken as slaves; a Jew could not accept another of his own countrymen as a slave but instead only in the de facto sense.
 He could be hired as if he were a migrant worker, which is the best parallel to our modern times.

-- The analogy to this in our own time is the Christian; you could never in good conscience keep another Christian as a slave.
+-- The analogy to this in our own time is the Christian; you could never in good conscience keep another Christian as a slave.
 Listen to the explanation in verse 42, “For they are My servants whom I brought out from the land of Egypt; they are not to be sold in a slave sale.”

-- By working this way for a private citizen, the impoverished person retained some measure of self-respect; there was then no slavery nor total poverty.
+-- By working this way for a private citizen, the impoverished person retained some measure of self-respect; there was then no slavery nor total poverty.

-- The year of jubilee occurred every fifty years; it could conceivably be a lifetime of slavery before a person thus obliged could be set free.
+-- The year of jubilee occurred every fifty years; it could conceivably be a lifetime of slavery before a person thus obliged could be set free.

-- This also represents an irrevocable contract until the jubilee.
+-- This also represents an irrevocable contract until the jubilee.

-· As an effect of war many unfortunates were left in abject poverty.
+&bull; As an effect of war many unfortunates were left in abject poverty.
 The conquering nation solved this situation by enslaving the people of the devastated land.